ballerina-platform/module-ballerinax-slack/ballerina/Module.md

 ## Setup guide

-To use the Slack Connector you need to be signed in to [Slack](https://slack.com/)
+To use the Slack Connector you need to be signed in to [Slack](https://slack.com/).

 ![Sign In Page](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-slack/master/docs/setup/resources/sign-in.png)

-If you haven't created an account already, you can create it [here](https://slack.com/get-started#/createnew)
+If you haven't created an account already, you can create it [here](https://slack.com/get-started#/createnew).

-### Step 1: Create a Slack App
+### Step 1: Create a new Slack application

-1. Navigate to Your Apps in [Slack API](https://api.slack.com/) and Create a New Slack App
+1. Navigate to your apps in [Slack API](https://api.slack.com/) and create a new Slack app.

 ![Create Slack App](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-slack/master/docs/setup/resources/create-slack-app.png)

-2. Provide an App Name and choose a workspace of your choice.
+2. Provide an app name and choose a workspace of your choice.

 ![Create Slack App Popup](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-slack/master/docs/setup/resources/create-slack-app-2.png)

-3. Click 'Create App'
+3. Click on the "Create App" button.

 ### Step 2: Add scopes to the token